Click Here to view information and register for the 2024 Fall PNB Graduate Recruitment Open House

 'Welcome to the Department of Physiology and Neurobiology (PNB) website at the University of Connecticut.
 PNB, formerly the Physiology section of the Department of Biological Sciences, was established as a department in 1986.
 Today, PNB is one of the twenty-five departments in the College of Liberal Arts and Sciences.
 We are a vibrant, collegial, interactive, and inclusive department, housed in the Pharmacy/Biology and Torrey Life Science Buildings on the UConn Storrs main campus.

-PNB is the home to twenty-two faculty members with diverse cultural and educational background who are investigating fundamental physiology and neurobiology questions using a variety of approaches.
+PNB is the home to twenty-six faculty members with diverse cultural and educational background who are investigating fundamental physiology and neurobiology questions using a variety of approaches.
 Research areas include neurobiology, reproductive biology, development, RNA processing, and human disease models, as well as research on STEM education.
 We also oversee the Bioscience Electron Microscopy Laboratory, which provides service and training to users across the Storrs campus.'

 READ FULL MESSAGE